Bridges of Mercy:

 Start Talking: Find a conversation starter for your group or use one of these.

-What is your favorite Easter memory?
+What is your favorite part of the week?

 How have you seen God moving in your life this past week?